covelitein/DappStars_VerbWire_hackathon_challenge/README.md

     code .

 **STEP 2**
-To install the necessary utilities run the following commands
+Open two terminals for your backend and frontend server To install the necessary utilities run the following commands

     //to navigate to the backend folder run this command